jonmagic/theprogrammingbutler.com/_posts/2016-12-05-ten-years-a-software-engineer.md

 4. After reading, watching, or listening to something (entertainment made both lists!)
 5. The end of the day, week, month, and year

 I like to write down the things I’ve learned through my retrospectives and I often use frameworks like Start/Stop/Keep or a SWOT analysis to help me organize my thoughts and find patterns.
 This gives me a great opportunity to find repeating themes over the years and track my personal progress.
-And sometimes it even turns into a blog post :smile:
+And sometimes it even turns into a blog post 😃

 ## Where do I see myself going in the future?